 * Data is collected from the Labour Force Survey (LFS) with a sample of 40,000 responding UK households and 100,000 individuals per quarter, intended to be representative of the entire population.
 In 2020, the administration of the LFS changed from face-to-face interviewing to telephone only data collection due to the coronavirus (COVID-19) pandemic.
 The Office for National Statistics (ONS) is currently investigating the effects of this change, and exploring ways to account for any underrepresented groups.
 Therefore, estimates for 2020 may be subject to future change.

-EngineeringUK has published a research briefing on female underrepresentation in the industry.
-Despite efforts to address the imbalance, just 12% of those working in engineering are female.
+EngineeringUK has published a research briefing on female underrepresentation in the industry (July 2018).
+Despite efforts to address the imbalance, the proportion of women working in engineering falls below the proportions for the workforce generally.
 This disparity is largely due to girls dropping out of the educational pipeline at every decision point, despite generally performing better than boys in STEM subjects at school.